ckendall/phase-0-gps-1/README.md

 Reason for creating branches:
 We want to keep the master branch as stable as it can get with out interfering with it.

-Hi I am a conflict!
+This line is for testing merge conflict: Hi I am a conflict!